-- percent of hospitals were approved for reclassification in 2021 - 6 From 2018 through 2021, CMS estimated the labor share among hospitals with a wage index greater than 1 to be 68.3 percent. - 7 The post-acute settings covered by the transfer policy include long-term care hospitals; rehabilitation, psychiatric, or skilled nursing facilities; hospice care; and home health care if the patients receive clinically related care that begins within three days after the hospital stay. - 8 An exception exists for certain MS-DRGs with high first-day costs.
-These transfer cases are paid half the full MS-DRG payment plus one per diem payment and half the per diem rate for subsequent days. - 9 Hospitals that fail to provide data on specified quality indicators or be meaningful users of electronic health records only receive a fraction of the IPPS operating market basket update.
+- 5 The post-acute care settings covered by the transfer policy include long-term care hospitals; inpatient rehabilitation, inpatient psychiatric, or skilled nursing facilities; hospice care; and home health care if the patients receive clinically related care that begins within three days after the hospital stay. - 6 An exception exists for certain MS-DRGs with high first-day costs.
+These transfer cases are paid half the full MS-DRG payment plus one per diem payment and half the per diem rate for subsequent days. - 7 CMS has specified alternative eligibility pathways for new technologies designated by the FDA as breakthrough devices or qualified infectious disease products (QIDP), or approved by the FDA under the limited population pathway for antibacterial and antifungal drugs (LPAD); these only need to meet the NTAP cost criterion. - 8 Products granted an NTAP that are designated by the FDA as QIDP or LPAD receive a 75 percent NTAP payment, instead of 65 percent. - 9 Hospitals that fail to provide data on specified quality indicators or be meaningful users of electronic health records only receive a fraction of the IPPS operating market basket update.